esonderegger/web-audio-peak-meter/README.md

 # Web Audio Peak Meters

 Customizable peak meters, using the web audio API.
+It can measure peak or true peak based on ITU-R BS.1770

 ## Demo